-- Actual direct Jobs reported as FTEs at the Prime Contractor level only.
+- Actual direct Jobs reported as FTEs.
 Direct jobs are defined as those directly funded by the Recovery Act. - Jobs calculations are no longer cumulative and are based on the reporting quarter.
-An example is included in this presentation. - For cost share agreements, calculate jobs based only on the portion of funds attributed to the Recovery Act.
+An example is included in this presentation. - For cost share or cooperative agreements, calculate jobs based only on the portion of funds attributed to the Recovery Act.